+Headsails shall comply with the following:

 - i.
-Headsails shall comply with the following: - ii.
-All sails to be used shall have a luff length 2.5% of the I measurement shorter than the head stay length as measured from the deck sheer line to the mast intersection. - iii.
-Furler bottom drum mounted above the deck. - iv.
-The sail shall be attached to the bottom drum, hoisted in a foil extrusion and have a top swivel, the system shall be functional. - v.
+All sails to be used shall have a luff length 2.5% of the "I" measurement shorter than the head stay length as measured from the deck sheer line to the mast intersection. - ii.
+Furler bottom drum mounted above the deck. - iii.
+The sail shall be attached to the bottom drum, hoisted in a foil extrusion and have a top swivel, the system shall be functional. - iv.
 The sail shall be furled when not in use and racing.